This is what it’s like to study social media influencers for a living

 That’s particularly true for parents seeking flexibility and, perhaps, even creative fulfillment.
 For many of the women Hund has heard from, being an influencer feels like the only way to preserve work-life balance or become mothers.
 “I’ve heard from a lot of women who are mothers or want to be mothers in the near future who’ve told me, ‘This is the way I can be the kind of parent I want to be,'” she says.
 “We should be paying more attention to how working parents are [finding] workarounds to make life work for them.”

 But Hund has found there’s more to this phenomenon than the dynamics of labor.
 Hund’s dissertation dug into the influencer industry—what she describes as the “ecosystem that has grown around the influencer,” from marketers to brands to social media platforms.
-“They’ve sort of made the rules for what it means to be influential online and by extension, what it looks like to be successful online,” she says.
+“They’ve sort of made the rules for what it means to be influential online and, by extension, what it looks like to be successful online,” she says.
 Some of Hund’s more recent research hinges on the quandary of being authentic on social media.
 A paper she published with a colleague at Cornell studied what Hund describes as “the feminine nature of [Instagram]” and the “authenticity bind” that female users, in particular, are subject to.
 “They have to continually navigate these imagined constraints between portraying themselves as real enough but not being too real,” she says.

 As Hund notes, the influencer effect is inescapable and industry-agnostic.
 The internet makes influencers of people who don’t aspire to influence, or puts pressure on them to fashion themselves as influencers in their own right, regardless of vocation.
 Everyone is subject to the pressures of the influencer economy, Hund says—even a researcher studying those very topics.
 “Academia is not exempt from the influencer logic,” she says.
 “You still feel that pressure to self-brand and present yourself online in particular ways.
 I don’t think any creative worker is exempt from that.”